Gulf Coast Youth Orchestra

 Open to: Musicians age 15–22 who play violin, viola, cello, double bass, percussion, harp, flute, piccolo, oboe, English horn, clarinet, bass/Eb clarinet, bassoon, contrabassoon, French horn, trumpet, trombone, bass trombone, or tuba.
 There may also be an occasional need for other instruments.
 Musicians younger than 15 who are ready for a highly advanced musical experience may also join, subject to approval by the conductor.

-Expectations: While there is no entrance audition for the 2025–2026 school year, musicians will be expected to have an advanced level of proficiency on their instrument; to commit to rehearsal attendance, preparation, and respectful conduct; and to perform in the concerts.
-Although rehearsals have already begun, musicians are generally welcome to join throughout the 2025–2026 school year, subject to approval by the conductor.
+Expectations: Musicians will be expected to have an advanced level of proficiency on their instrument; to commit to rehearsal attendance, preparation, and respectful conduct; and to perform in the concerts.
+A placement audition is required for participation in the 2026–27 school year; see the bottom of this page for details.

 REGISTRATION IS OPEN!